geoserver/geoserver/doc/en/user/source/webadmin/data/layers.rst

 ````````````
 The beginning sections--Basic Resource Info, Keywords and Metadata link are analogous to the :ref:`service_metadata` section for WCS, WFS and WMS.
 These sections provide "data about the data," specifically textual information that make the layer data easier to work with it.

-**Name**—Identifier used to reference the layer in WMS requests
+**Name** — Identifier used to reference the layer in WMS requests

-**Title**—Human-readable description to briefly identify the layer to clients (required)
+**Title** — Human-readable description to briefly identify the layer to clients (required)

-**Abstract**—Describes the layer
+**Abstract** — Describes the layer

-**Keywords**—List of short words associated with the layer to assist catalog searching
+**Keywords** — List of short words associated with the layer to assist catalog searching

-**Metadata Link**—Allows linking to external documents that describe the data layer.
+**Metadata Link** — Allows linking to external documents that describe the data layer.
 Currently only two standard format types are valid: TC211 and FGDC.
 TC211 refers to the metadata structure established by the `ISO Technical Committee for Geographic Information/Geomatics <http://www.isotc211.org/>`_ (ISO/TC 211) while FGDC refers to those set out by the `Federal Geographic Data Committee <http://www.fgdc.gov/>`_ (FGDC) of the United States.

 .. figure:: ../images/data_layers_meta.png
    :align: center